Please ensure Javascript is enabled for purposes of website accessibility Zero Emission Passenger Rail & Trail Project - SCCRTC

 Project Overview

-The Zero Emission Passenger Rail and Trail Project proposes a new high-capacity passenger rail service and stations on approximately 22 miles of the Santa Cruz Branch Rail Line (SCBRL) from the city of Santa Cruz in the north to Pajaro, just south of Watsonville.
+The Zero Emission Passenger Rail and Trail (ZEPRT) Project proposes a new high-capacity passenger rail service and stations on approximately 22 miles of the Santa Cruz Branch Rail Line (Branch Line) from the city of Santa Cruz in the north to Pajaro, just south of Watsonville.
 The project also proposes 12 miles of Coastal Rail Trail Segments 13-20 from Rio Del Mar Boulevard through the community of La Selva Beach and the City of Watsonville, as well as the Capitola Trestle reach (Segment 11, Phase 2).

-The project aims to take advantage of the publicly owned rail right-of-way to provide passenger rail service to connect the most populated areas of Santa Cruz County to each other and to the greater region as well as to provide integrated intercity travel options for riders on the Central Coast.
+The project aims to take advantage of the publicly owned rail right-of-way to provide passenger rail service to connect the most populated areas of Santa Cruz County to each other and to the greater region as well as provide integrated intercity travel options for riders on the Central Coast.
 Passengers will be able to bypass Highway 1 and local arterials that are highly congested, providing high-quality connections to key destinations within the county.

 Project Benefits

-• Connects the most populated areas of Santa Cruz County to the California State Rail Network
+• Connects the most populated areas of Santa Cruz County to the California State Rail network

 • Provides 12 miles of new multi-use bicycle and pedestrian trail to enhance bicycle and pedestrian connectivity and safety

-• Passes within 1 mile of more than 90 parks, 40 schools, and approximately half of the county’s population
+• Passes within 1 mile of more than 90 parks, 40 schools and approximately half of the county’s population

 • Reduces vehicle miles traveled and associated greenhouse gas emissions